polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 This makes Hyperlambda a DSL engine, or _"An engine to create your own Domain Specific Language"_.
 Hence, the slots you create yourself is in no ways discriminated between that which you probably perceive as _"keywords"_ in Hyperlambda - And you could replace the **[if]** slot quite easily with your own custom implementation if you wanted.
-Or for that matter simply remove the **[if]** slot, if you for some reasons don't want to have if statements in your own programming language.
+Or for that matter remove the **[if]** slot, if you for some reasons don't want to have if statements in your own programming language.
 Hence, Hyperlambda literally doesn't have keywords, only slots, and all slots are recursive in nature, and lambda objects by themselves.
 Something you can verify by seeing how even the **[if]** slot recursively invokes **[eval]** to evaluate its children.
 This is true to such an extent that even what you'd imagine as _"operators"_ in traditional programming languages are also slots.
-This has huge advantages, in that it among other things allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be traversed _semantically_, to see which operators it is using, and Hyperlambda files can also be easily _"generated"_, by combining programming language fundamentals together, to create a result of some sort - Which of course is the foundation for the _"CRUD"_ menu item in Magic.
+This has huge advantages, because it allows you to declare your own _"operators"_, in addition to that Hyperlambda can easily be traversed _semantically_, to see which operators it's using, and Hyperlambda files can also easily be _"generated"_, by combining programming language fundamentals together, to create a result of some sort - Which of course is the foundation for the _"CRUD"_ menu item in Magic.
+If you find this structure to be weird, please realize the following.

 > Hyperlambda is weird because it needs to be weird